UltimateHackingKeyboard/firmware/README.md

 If you want to use the latest firmware version for your UHK, then instead of going through the pain of building the firmware, simply download the [latest release of Agent](https://github.com/UltimateHackingKeyboard/agent/releases/latest) and update to the latest firmware version within Agent with a click of a button.

+## Macro documentation

+- Agent smart macro pane - covers commands that configure your UHK.
+- [user guide](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/user-guide.md) tries to give a a basic understanding of how macro commands can be combined, and describe common usecases.
+- [reference manual](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/reference-manual.md) is a dry and rather formal list of all the commands and features.

 ## Developing

 If you're one of the brave few who wants to hack the firmware then read on.